ashiqputtur/FortesMonitor/README.md

 NVR Viewer
 ==========

-You can view live camera images with this mobile viewer from NVR.
+You can view live camera images, control PTZ with this mobile viewer from NVR.

-PTZ control, search and other features will be supported in the next version.
+Search and other features will be supported in the next version.

 ## Build ##